deeppavlov/chatsky/README.md

 ## Installation

-DFF can be installed via pip:
+Chatsky can be installed via pip:

 ```bash
 pip install chatsky
 ```

-The above command will set the minimum dependencies to start working with DFF.
+The above command will set the minimum dependencies to start working with Chatsky.
 The installation process allows the user to choose from different packages based on their dependencies, which are:
 ```bash
 pip install chatsky[json]  # dependencies for using JSON